 When you join Green Mountain Power’s lease program, you will have two Enphase IQ 10 batteries installed at your home, for a combined usable storage capacity of 20.16 kilowatt-hours (kWh).

 These two batteries will be able to run the majority of your major appliances for several hours in the event of a power outage.
 You can read our complete review of the Enphase IQ for more information.

-When you look at it from a cost perspective, the lease program is technically a little bit cheaper than if you wanted to purchase and install the same exact energy storage system, but it’s not by much.
+When you look at it from a cost perspective, purchasing the batteries and participating in the Bring Your Own Device program is technically a little bit cheaper than if you wanted to lease the same exact energy storage system.
 Let’s break it down.

 |Energy storage lease||Purchase|